erigontech/erigon/cmd/rpcdaemon/README.md

 curl -X POST -H "Content-Type: application/json" --data '{"jsonrpc": "2.0", "method": "eth_blockNumber", "params": [], "id":1}' localhost:8545
 ```

-This should return something along the lines of this (depending on how far your node has synced):
+This should return something along the lines of this (depending on how far your Erigon node has synced):

 ```[bash]
 {